tari-project/tari/RFC/src/RFC-0301_NamespaceRegistration.md

-### Confidentiality
+### Confidentiality and Security

 To prevent client lookups from leaking, OpenAlias recommends making use of [DNSCrypt](https://dnscrypt.info/), resolution via DNSCrypt-compatible resolvers that support Domain Name System Security Extensions (DNSSEC) and without DNS requests being logged.

-**Req** - [Token Wallet]s (TW) and VNs SHOULD enforce confidentiality when dealing with OpenAlias TXT DNS records:
+**Req** - [Token Wallet]s (TW) and VNs SHOULD implement the following confidentiality and security measures when dealing with OpenAlias TXT DNS records:

 - All queries SHOULD make use of the DNSCrypt protocol.
-- Resolution SHOULD be forced via DNSCrypt-compatible resolvers that support DNSSEC and that do not log DNS requests.
+- Resolution SHOULD be forced via DNSCrypt-compatible resolvers that
+  - support DNSSEC;
+  - do not log DNS requests.
+- The DNSSEC trust chain validity:
+  - SHOULD be verified;
-- The DNSSEC trust chain validity SHOULD be verified and the status SHOULD be reported back to the asset issuer.
+  - SHOULD be reported back to the asset issuer.